6 Free Ways To Build A Stellar Customer Service Team

 Live Chat Challenge

 As technology advances, instant results and immediate responses are becoming an expectation for consumers rather than a perk.
-Demand for live chat features on company websites grew by 8.3% last year, according to a study conducted by chat software company, LiveChat, and Inc.com reports that 44% of consumers believe that having questions answered by a live person during an online purchase is one of the most important features a company’s website can offer.
+Demand for live chat service on company websites grew by 8.3% last year, according to a study conducted by chat software company, LiveChat, and Inc.com reports that 44% of consumers believe that having questions answered by a live person during an online purchase is one of the most important features a company’s website can offer.

 44% of consumers believe that having questions answered by a live person during an online purchase is one of the most important features a company’s website can offer.